-- (a) Ensuring that upon receiving or initiating any formal complaint, a complaint form is completed. - 1.
-The original complaint form will be directed to the Watch Commander of the accused member, via the chain of command, who will take appropriate action and/ or determine who will have responsibility for the investigation. - 2.
-In circumstances where the integrity of the investigation could be jeopardized by reducing the complaint to writing or where the confidentiality of a complainant is at issue, a supervisor shall orally report the matter to the member's Sergeant or the Chief of Police, who will initiate appropriate action. - (b) Responding to all complaints in a courteous and professional manner. - (c) Resolving those personnel complaints that can be resolved immediately. - 1.
-Follow-up contact with the complainant should be made within 24 hours of the Department receiving the complaint. - 2.
-If the matter is resolved and no further action is required, the supervisor will note the resolution on a complaint form and forward the form to the Watch Commander. - (d) Ensuring that upon receipt of a complaint involving allegations of a potentially serious nature, the Watch Commander and Chief of Police are notified via the chain of command as soon as practicable. - (e) Promptly contacting the Personnel Department and the Watch Commander for direction regarding their roles in addressing a complaint that relates to sexual, racial, ethnic or other forms of prohibited harassment or discrimination. - (f) Forwarding unresolved personnel complaints to the Watch Commander, who will determine whether to contact the complainant or assign the complaint for investigation. - (g) Informing the complainant of the investigator's name and the complaint number within three days after assignment. - (h) Investigating a complaint as follows:
+- (a) Ensuring that upon receiving or initiating any formal complaint, a complaint form is completed. - (a) The original complaint form will be directed to the watch commander of the accused member, via the chain of command, who will take appropriate action and/or determine who will have responsibility for the investigation. - (b) In circumstances where the integrity of the investigation could be jeopardized by reducing the complaint to writing or where the confidentiality of a complainant is at issue, a supervisor shall orally report the matter to the member's Division Commander or the Chief of Police, who will initiate appropriate action. - (b) Responding to all complaints in a courteous and professional manner. - (c) Resolving those personnel complaints that can be resolved immediately. - (a) If the matter is resolved and no further action is required, the supervisor will note the resolution on a complaint form and forward the form to the watch commander. - (d) Ensuring that upon receipt of a complaint involving allegations of a potentially serious nature, the watch commander and Chief of Police are notified via the chain of command as soon as practicable. - (e) Promptly contacting the Human Resources Deapartment and the watch commander for direction regarding their roles in addressing a complaint that relates to sexual, racial, ethnic or other forms of prohibited harassment or discrimination.

-- Making reasonable efforts to obtain names, addresses and telephone numbers of witnesses. - 2.
-When appropriate, ensuring immediate medical attention is provided and photographs of alleged injuries and accessible uninjured areas are taken. - (i) Ensuring that the procedural rights of the accused member are followed (Government Code § 3303 et seq.). - (j) Ensuring interviews of the complainant are generally conducted during reasonable hours.
+- (f) A supervisor receiving or initiating any formal complaint shall ensure that a personnel complaint form has been completed as thoroughly as possible.
+The original complaint form will then be directed to the Watch Commander or Division Commander of the accused employee, via the chain of command.
+The Watch Commander or the Division Commander will decide on the appropriate action or forward the complaint to the Internal Affairs Unit for further action. - (g) Investigating a complaint as follows: - 1.
+Making reasonable efforts to obtain names, addresses and telephone numbers of witnesses. - 2.
+When appropriate, ensuring immediate medical attention is provided and photographs of alleged injuries and accessible uninjured areas are taken. - (h) Ensuring that the procedural rights of the accused member are followed (Government Code § 3303 et seq.).
+For those employees not covered under Government Code 3303, Rule XII Section 6 of the City of Fontana Rules and Regulations will apply. - (i) Ensuring interviews of the complainant are generally conducted during reasonable hours.